Empty Property Loan

-If you own property in Test Valley that has been empty for more than 12 months and are interested in letting it to Council-nominated tenants for five to ten years, you may be eligible for an Empty Property Grant.
+If you own property in Test Valley that has been empty for more than 12 months and are interested in letting it to Council-nominated tenants for five years, you may be eligible for an Empty Property Loan.

-Grants covering half of the cost of eligible work such as renovation, central heating or insulation from £5,000 to £18,000 could be available.
+A loan covering half of the cost of eligible work such as renovation, central heating or insulation up to £5,000 could be available.

-Who is eligible for an Empty Property Grant?
+Who is eligible for an Empty Property Loan?

 - Applicants must own the property and be able to prove ownership according to the Council’s procedures